micmejia/bible-dump/NKJV/Hosea/Hos 7.md

 And the pride of Israel testifies to his face, But they do not return to the Lord their God, Nor seek Him for all this. ## Futile Reliance on the Nations

 ###### 11
-"Ephraim also is like a silly dove, without [^e]sense-- They call to Egypt, They go to Assyria.
+"Ephraim also is like a silly dove, without sense-- They call to Egypt, They go to Assyria.

 ###### 12
 Wherever they go, I will spread My net on them; I will bring them down like birds of the air; I will chastise them According to what their congregation has heard.